ALS: Nutrition

 Preventing weight loss and malnutrition in people with ALS improves both survival and quality of life.
-Weight loss in ALS is caused by muscle wasting due to motor neuron death, increased resting energy expenditure, and decreased food intake.
-Difficulty swallowing (dysphagia) develops in about 85% of people with ALS at some point over the course of their disease and is a major cause of decreased food intake, leading to malnutrition and weight loss.
-It is important to regularly assess the weight and swallowing ability of people with ALS.
-Initially, dysphagia may be managed by dietary changes and modified swallowing techniques.
-Difficulty swallowing liquids usually develops first and can be managed by switching to thicker liquids like fruit nectar or smoothies, or by adding fluid thickeners to thin fluids like water and coffee.
-People with ALS should eat soft, moist foods, which tend to be easier to swallow than dry, crumbly, or chewy foods.
-They should also be instructed on proper head posture during swallowing, which can make swallowing easier.
-There is tentative evidence that high-calorie diets may prevent further weight loss and improve survival.
+Weight loss in ALS is often caused by muscle wasting and increased resting energy expenditure.
+Weight loss may also be secondary to reduced food intake since dysphagia develops in about 85% of people with ALS at some point throughout their disease course.
+Therefore, regular periodic assessment of the weight and swallowing ability in people with ALS is very important.
+Dysphagia is often initially managed via dietary changes and modified swallowing techniques.
+People with ALS are often instructed to avoid dry or chewy foods in their diet and instead have meals that are soft, moist, and easy to swallow.
+Switching to thick liquids (like fruit nectar or smoothies) or adding thickeners (to thin fluids like water and coffee) may also help people facing difficulty swallowing liquids.
+There is tentative evidence that high-calorie diets may prevent further weight loss and improve survival, but more research is still needed.

 A feeding tube should be considered if someone with ALS loses 5% or more of their body weight or if they cannot safely swallow food and water.
-This can take the form of a gastrostomy tube, in which a tube is placed through the wall of the abdomen into the stomach, or a nasogastric tube, in which a tube is placed through the nose and down the esophagus into the stomach.
+This can take the form of a gastrostomy tube, in which a tube is placed through the wall of the abdomen into the stomach, or (less commonly) a nasogastric tube, in which a tube is placed through the nose and down the esophagus into the stomach.
 A gastrostomy tube is more appropriate for long-term use than a nasogastric tube, which is uncomfortable and can cause esophageal ulcers.
 The feeding tube is usually inserted by a percutaneous endoscopic gastrostomy procedure (PEG).

-There is weak evidence that PEG tubes improve survival.
-PEG insertion is usually performed with the intent of improving quality of life by sustaining nutrition and medication intake.
-This reduces the risk of weight loss and dehydration, and can decrease anxiety from extended mealtimes and decreased oral food intake.
+While there is weak evidence that PEG tubes improve survival in people with ALS, no randomized controlled trials (RCTs) have yet been conducted to indicate whether enteral tube feeding has benefits compared to continuation of feeding by mouth.
+Nevertheless, PEG tubes are still offered with the intent of improving the person's quality of life by sustaining nutrition, hydration status, and medication intake.